 As you’ll see in the instructions, mooncakes are meant to rest for a few days before serving.
 Perhaps we’re just impatient, but we thought they tasted lovely fresh, too.
 So don’t be afraid to dig in!

-Mooncakes are perfect for an afternoon tea party with your besties, your folks, or a favorite aunt.
+Mooncakes are perfect for a small afternoon tea party with your besties, your folks, or your favorite sibling.
 They’re so pleasing, your guests will feel like they’re receiving a gift.
-In fact, traditionally, mooncakes are given away as gifts, so you may want to make a double batch, so you can send a few home with your guests — otherwise, it can be so hard to part with a mooncake.
+In fact, traditionally, mooncakes are given away as gifts, so you may want to make a double batch and leave a few on your neighbors’ porches — otherwise, it can be so hard to part with a mooncake.

 Our tip: We like to serve them with a pot of jasmine tea: all those flowers seem to mellow the sweet mooncake.
 If that’s too fragrant for you, try an oolong — it’ll bring out the mooncake’s nutty flavors.